wwachira/python-p4-scraping-kickstarter/README.md

 - Use BeautifulSoup to scrape an HTML document.
 - Use scraped data to build a nested data structure.

+Example Sequence in IPDB
+Here’s how the sequence might look in the IPDB terminal: ipdb> print(projects)  # To view the projects list ipdb> import json      # If you want to print it in JSON format ipdb> print(json.dumps(projects, indent=4))  # To view in JSON format ipdb> c  # To continue execution and save the file

+kickstarter.select("li.project.grid_4")  # View the list of project elements project = kickstarter.select("li.project.grid_4")[0]  # Get the first project item project.select("h2.bbcard_name strong a")[0].text  # Check the title of the first project
 ***

 ## Key Vocab